CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp address-family ipv4-unicast multipaths ibgp 120
+cumulus@switch:~$ nv set vrf default router bgp address-family ipv4-unicast multipaths ibgp 120
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast multipaths compare-cluster-length</h>

-Turns on cluster length comparison for IPv4.
+Turns on cluster length comparison for IPv4 for the specified VRF.
 When `on` and iBGP paths have a cluster list, their lengths must be equal to be selected as multipaths.
 The default setting is `off`.

 ### Command Syntax